International Women's Cricket Council

-The International Women's Cricket Council was formed in February 1958 by the women's cricket associations of Australia, England, the Netherlands, New Zealand and South Africa to organise international matches between the countries.
+The International Women's Cricket Council IWCC was the global governing body of Women's cricket. formed in February 1958 by the women's cricket associations of Australia, England, the Netherlands, New Zealand and South Africa.

 In 2005 it was merged with the International Cricket Council (ICC) to form one unified body to help manage and develop cricket.

 List of members

 The IWCC had a maximum of 13 members at one time, and 17 members in total in the course of its history.
 Founding members are marked with a dagger (†).